 2) Siege of Chittorgarh: Chittorgarh was one of the most strongly defended fort of Rajputs and was the center of all resistance to Mugals.
-The fort was considered impregnable and Akbar had to lay an expensive and bloody siege to defeat it. (which also included a lucky matchlock hit to then Rajput chief which demoralized the defending army) This battle established Muslim dominance over the region and make Akbar famous. but the movie conveniently ignored this important siege.
+The fort was considered impregnable and Akbar had to lay an expensive and bloody 58 day siege to defeat it. (which also included a lucky matchlock hit to then Rajput chief Jaimal which demoralized the defending army) This battle established Muslim dominance over the region and make Akbar famous. but the movie conveniently ignored this important siege.
+Also it ignored the slaughter & rape that followed.

 Then there were lots of discrepancies in the weapons used: